Amruta Khanvilkar

-Amruta Khanvilkar (/mr/; born 23 November 1984) is an Indian film and television actress and producer.
-She primarily works in Marathi and Hindi films.
-She is one of the highest-paid actresses in Marathi cinema.
+Amruta Khanvilkar (/mr/; born 23 November 1984) is an Indian film, television, theatre actress and producer who works primarily in Marathi and Hindi films.
+She is one of the highest-paid actresses in Marathi cinema and has received several accolades, including a Maharashtra State Film Award, a Zee Chitra Gaurav Puraskar, and three Maharashtracha Favourite Kon awards.

 Khanvilkar aspired to be a film actress from an early age and began her career as a contestant on India's Best Cinestars Ki Khoj in 2004.
 She made her Marathi film debut with Golmaal (2006), followed by her Hindi debut with Mumbai Salsa (2007).
 This was followed by commercial success with the romcom Saade Maade Teen (2007), the supernatural horror Phoonk (2008) and the suspense thriller Gaiir (2009).
-She gained popularity in 2010 with her Lavani dance performance "Wajale Ki Bara" from the Marathi film Natarang.
+She gained popularity in 2010 with her Lavani dance performance "Wajle Ki Bara" from the Marathi film Natarang.
 Her performance in the highly praised Katyar Kaljat Ghusali in 2015 won her praise and nominations at the Maharashtra State Film Awards and Filmfare Awards Marathi.
 Her other notable films are Shala (2011), Aayna Ka Bayna (2012), Welcome Zindagi (2015) and Choricha Mamla (2020).
 Khanvilkar made her mark with roles in the high-profile Hindi films Raazi (2018), Malang (2020) and made her OTT debut with the web series Damaged, all of which received praise for her portrayal of a complex characters.

 The titular role of a tragic Tamasha performer in romantic drama Chandramukhi earned her huge critical and commercial acclaim, and gained further success with the drama Pondicherry and epic historical Har Har Mahadev (both 2022).
-From 2024 onwards, Khanvilkar continued to shine with diverse roles in Hindi web series Video Cam Scam and Lootere.
+From 2024 onwards, Khanvilkar continued to shine with diverse roles in Hindi web series Lootere, 36 Days and Taskaree.

 In addition to her work in films, Khanvilkar has also been in reality shows such as Nach Baliye 7, where she won, and Fear Factor: Khatron Ke Khiladi 10, as well as anchoring Dance Maharashtra Dance – Season 1 (2012), Dance India Dance 6, and Famously Filmfare Marathi (2019).

-Early life
+Early life and education

-Khanvilkar was born on 23 November 1984 in Bombay (present-day Mumbai) into a Marathi family to Ajit and Gauri Khanvilkar.
+Khanvilkar was born in Pune on 23 November 1984 into a Marathi family to Ajit and Gauri Khanvilkar.
 She has a younger sister, Aditi, who is an air hostess.
 She was raised in a joint family with her four aunts and grandparents in Vile Parle.
 Initially, she attended Mahila Sangh School, but her family moved to Pune in 1994 following the 1993 Mumbai attacks.
 There, she continued her education at Karnataka High School and later graduated from Marathwada Mitra Mandal College of Commerce.
 From a young age, she developed a passion for dance, although her father was initially hesitant to support her in pursuing it.